usern3/askcr.io/README.md

 - [![Image of Yaktocat](https://img.shields.io/liberapay/goal/nolyoi.svg?logo=liberapay)](https://liberapay.com/nolyoi/)

 Top 3 donors will have a spor on our homepage with their name, quote, and/or link to anything they'd like.
 All other doners will be listed on our donors page!
+Also, the top 2 or 3 coins with the most donations will be integrated for tipping in the site!

 Thank you for reading!
 Oh and here's some preview screen caps below!